Italy's forbidden 'orgy island'

 courtesy Corpo Forestale Stato

-During the 1960s, Zannone -- meaning "big fang" in Italian -- was a secret vacation retreat that the chic and sexually adventurous aristocratic couple had rented from the state.
+During the 1960s, Zannone -- translated as "big fang" in Italian -- was a secret vacation retreat that the chic and sexually adventurous aristocratic couple had rented from the state.

 "The nobleman went hunting while his beautiful wife killed time doing different activities," says Aniello.